mappo7/ec-site-traits/_traits/123-unstable.md

 id: 123
 name: Unstable
 image: PLACEHOLDER.png
-summary: Every time this card changes wallets, one of the Randomized Edition Traits are rerolled
+summary: Every time this card changes wallets, one of the Random Edition Traits are rerolled
 card_types: All
 category: Experimental
 max_issuance: 300